SC 250 Logo

 • Register with the Discover SC Web Grant program - Please note this program manages all SCPRT and SC250 Grants.
 Pro Tip: When completing registration make sure to select SC250 - SC American Revolution Sestercentennial Commission under Program Area of Interest.

-• Under Funding Opportunities make sure to select the correct grant - Agency: SC American Revolution Sestercentennial Commission Title: Site Grants
+• Under Funding Opportunities make sure to select the correct grant - Agency: SC American Revolution Sestercentennial Commission Title: SC American Revolution Major Grants (or Monthly or Premier)

 • General Information Form